davanstrien/ucl-research-data-management/Handouts/src/handout.md

 With the growth of electronic data resulting from research, the desire for funders to get maximum benefit from their spending and a general shift to open scholarly practices research data management has become an increasingly important issue for researchers at all stages of their research careers.
 The UCL research data management policy[^1]intends to help researchers effectively manage their research data.

+This handout outlines some of the main reasons to follow the UCL Research Data Management policy and suggest resources to help you do this.

 # What is research data?

 The UCL Research Data Management policy defines research data as: